 - Reused yogurt cups – which one, are rather wide and large for a smaller child and two, are also not very eco-friendly.
 It’s nice to reuse yogurt cups but better if you buy those large containers of organic yogurt rather than tiny cups.

 I used to recommend not to use glass of any kind as homemade molds.
 Getting the ice pop out of glass molds can be tricky and the glass may even break.
 That said, I have use heavy glass shot glasses for pops and they work ok, especially for creamy popsicles.
-I’d still recommend that you don’t give a little kid a glass mold though.
+Little kids often have trouble removing a popsicle from a glass mold though.

 The best idea?